Bermane Stiverne: Stiverne vs. Wilder

 Stiverne made his first WBC heavyweight title defense against the 2008 Olympic Games bronze medalist Deontay Wilder.
-The fight was scheduled for January 17, 2015, and was held at the Barclays Center in New York City, New York.
-Stiverne lost the fight by unanimous decision, with scores of 120-107, 119-108 and 118-109.
+The fight was scheduled for January 17, 2015, and was held at the MGM Grand Garden Arena in Las Vegas, NV.
+Stiverne lost the fight by unanimous decision, with scores of 120–107, 119–108 and 118–109.
 Stiverne landed just 110 punches over the course of the twelve rounds, while Wilder landed 227 punches.
 Stiverne was hospitalized with dehydration following his title loss, but was released a few days later.

 Post title reign

 The cancelled Povetkin vs. Stiverne fight

 In 2016, the WBC ordered mandatory challenger Alexander Povetkin to fight Stiverne for the interim WBC heavyweight title.
 On November 11, the WBC were informed that Stiverne had tested positive for the banned substance methylhexaneamine.
 Stiverne claimed he ingested a supplement without knowing that it contained the banned substance.
 The WBC took into account that it was Stiverne's first offence when making its ruling and fined him $75,000.
 Just 20 hours before the fight was to take place, the WBC withdrew its sanction of the fight stating Povetkin had failed a drug test for ostarine.
 Stiverne declined to fight Povetkin.